William Stevenson (athlete): President of Oberlin College

-In 1946, Stevenson succeeded Ernest Hatch Wilkins as a president of Oberlin College.
+In 1946, Stevenson succeeded Ernest Hatch Wilkins as president of Oberlin College.
 He held the post until 1960.

 Ambassador

 In 1962 John F. Kennedy appointed him as an ambassador to Philippines, where he served until 1965.
 He then became the head of the Aspen Institute of Humanistic Studies in Colorado.

 Death

 Stevenson died in Fort Myers, Florida, aged 84.

 Personal life

 In 1937, Stevenson bought Buttonwood Manor in the North Stamford section of Stamford, Connecticut, an 1809 Colonial-style house.
 When Stevenson and his wife went to England during World War II, they rented the house to Dorothy Fields, a renowned lyricist, according to the columnist and war correspondent Ernie Pyle.

-He was the father of U.S. Representative Helen Stevenson Meyner, who served for two terms, from 1975 to 1979.
+Stevenson was the father of U.S. Representative Helen Stevenson Meyner, who served for two terms, from 1975 to 1979.
 She was the wife of two-term New Jersey Gov. Robert B. Meyner.
 His other daughter, Priscilla, married Richard Hunt, a Harvard professor and the university's marshal.
-He was also a cousin of the Vice-President Adlai E. Stevenson, presidential candidate Adlai Stevenson, Senator Adlai Stevenson III, and actor McLean Stevenson.
+Stevenson also was a cousin of Vice-President Adlai E. Stevenson, presidential candidate Adlai Stevenson, Senator Adlai Stevenson III, and actor McLean Stevenson.